The Famille Dupont Family estate

 The best ciders deserve as much care and attention as the best wines

-The Louis Dupont Family estate consists of 30 hectares (74 acres) of orchards in Normandy, in the heart of the Pays d'Auge region.
+The Famille Dupont Family estate consists of 30 hectares (74 acres) of orchards in Normandy, in the heart of the Pays d'Auge region.
 The estate produces ciders, pommeau and calvados.

 For more than 25 years now, the Estate has resolutely followed a path towards high quality.
 By drawing on the best techniques used to make cognac and its great blends, Etienne Dupont has studied, tried out and refined his cellar work to reach the same levels of elegance and expressiveness as found in the best wines.